jeffpar/pcjs.v1/docs/about/pcjs/README.md

 About PCjs
 ---

-PCjs is a IBM PC/XT/AT simulator written entirely in JavaScript.
-It's designed to load and run extremely fast, it works well in all modern web browsers (both desktop and mobile), and it's easy to customize.
+PCjs is a IBM PC/XT/AT simulator written entirely in [JavaScript](/modules/pcjs/).
+It's designed to load and run fast, it works well in all modern web browsers (both desktop and mobile), and it's easy to customize.
 It is part of the [PCjs Project](https://github.com/jeffpar/pcjs), an open source project on [GitHub](http://github.com/).